 I want to participate – The minimum requirement to participate is a twitter account and including the #langchat hashtag in your tweet- and there are some suggestions at the end of this post on where to find information on ‘how to’ join Twitter and the basic use of it.
 An explanation of how to join in on the actual chat can be found on the #Langchat page from @calicospanish.
 Another explanation of how to join in, with handy visuals, is here as well.
 If you are joining in for the first time please let the moderators know – it’s great to welcome new people to the #langchat PLN!

-Joining In Via The Twitter “Search” – To see/find the chat log in to your Twitter account and type “#langchat” into the Search window (top right corner of your Twitter page) hit the ‘enter‘ key and make sure you have selected “all Tweets” (you see that at the top of the list of Tweets).
-The default is “Top” so make sure to click on the “All”!
+Joining In Via The Twitter “Search” – To see/find the chat log in to your Twitter account and type “#langchat” into the Search window (top right corner of your Twitter page) hit the ‘enter‘ key and make sure you have selected “Latest” Tweets.
+The default Twitter shows you is “Top” so make sure to click on the “Latest”!
+(You can find towards the top left of the Twitter screen).

 Joining In Via An Aggregator – Frequent participants will tell you that using a specific program or an ‘aggregator’ is the best/easiest way to follow a fast flowing chat.
 Why?
 Because it allows you to only see tweets with the hashtag you want to follow.
 I personally favour using Tweetdeck- as it allows you to have your screen divided into columns – one for #langchat only, one for responses to you etc. Suggestions are merely that – suggestions – and if you find/have a tip please let me know so that I can add it.
 So if you are looking to make following the chat easier…